WHO ARE YOU LISTENING TO?

-While Joash was listening to Jehoiada the priest, he was walking in the ways of the LORD.
-On the contrary, when Joash began to listen to the evil and idolatrous princes of Judah, he became evil and idolatrous like them.
+While Joash was listening to Jehoiada, the priest, he was walking in the ways of the LORD.
+On the contrary, when Joash began to listen to Judah’s evil and idolatrous princes, he became corrupt and idolatrous like them.

-The truth is this; who you constantly, continuously, or consistently listen to will eventually mould, determine, control, influence and shape your motives, thoughts, actions, values, perceptions, passions, and pursuits in life.
+The truth is this, who you constantly, continuously, or consistently listen to will eventually mold, determine, control, influence, and shape your motives, thoughts, actions, values, perceptions, passions, and pursuits in life.

 Whoever you give your attention to in life will ultimately give direction to your life!

-This is why the Scripture warns and admonishes to choose our friends carefully.
+This is why the Scripture warns and admonishes us to choose our friends carefully.

 33 Do not be deceived: “Evil company corrupts good habits.”

-Beloved, it is very dangerous to incline your ears and open your heart to any word, teaching, doctrine, advice or counsel that does not conform wholly to the word, teaching or doctrine of Jesus Christ and His early apostles in the New Testament.
+Beloved, it is perilous to incline your ears and open your heart to any word, teaching, doctrine, advice, or counsel that does not conform wholly to the word, teaching, or doctrine of Jesus Christ and His early apostles in the New Testament.

 King Joash, who once mobilized the people of Judah to repair and restore the house of God to its original condition, forsook the same house of God to serve wooden images and idols when he inclined his ears to listen to ungodly men.